Durga Das: Career

 After graduating from Dayanand Anglo Vedic College, he joined the Associated Press of India in 1918 and served as its Parliamentary Correspondent till 1937.
 He later joined the Calcutta-based The Statesman as its Special Representative and worked there till 1943.
-In 1944, he joined the Hindustan Times and went on to serve as its editor-in-chief from 1957 till 1959, before taking temporary retirement to establish organizations like the Press Club of India and India News and Feature Alliance (INFA).
+In 1944, he joined the Hindustan Times and went on to serve as its editor-in-chief from 1957 till 1959, before taking temporary retirement to establish organisations like the Press Club of India and India News and Feature Alliance (INFA).

+During his five decades long journalistic career, he interacted with numerous political figures, including Viscount Chelmsford, Louis Mountbatten, Bal Tilak, Mahatma Gandhi, Muhammad Ali Jinnah, Jawaharlal Nehru, Lal Bahadur Shastri and Indira Gandhi.

+He is said to have preferred Vallabhbhai Patel, not Nehru, to become the first Prime Minister of India.
+He had authored three books, Ram Rajya in Action (1956), India and the World (1958) and India From Curzon to Nehru and After (1969).
+The book India From Curzon to Nehru and After has been described as "reporter's fiction" and that it relies "on gossip, not history".

 Personal life

-Das had married to Ratan Devi, and had four sons and two daughters from her.
+Das was married to Ratan Devi, and they had four sons and two daughters.
 He liked playing tennis and enjoyed swimming.
-Due to his five decades long journalistic career, he personally knew numerous political figures, including Viscount Chelmsford, Louis Mountbatten, Bal Tilak, Mahatma Gandhi, Muhammad Ali Jinnah, Jawaharlal Nehru, Lal Bahadur Shastri and Indira Gandhi.

 Death and legacy

 Durga Das died on 17 May 1974 due to cardiac arrest in New Delhi, India.
 The then Prime Minister Indira Gandhi sent condolences to his family.
-President V. V. Giri sent also sent condolences and described him as "one my best friends in life" and a "great journalist".
-The New York Times described him as the "Chronicler of the Freedom Movement for 50 Years".
-In 2003, nearly 29 years after his death, the Indian government led by Prime Minister Atal Bihari Vajpayee released a commemorative stamp in his honor.
+President V. V. Giri also sent condolences and described him as "one of my best friends in life" and a "great journalist".

+In 2003, nearly 29 years after his death, the Indian government led by Prime Minister Atal Bihari Vajpayee released a commemorative stamp in his honour.

+His apparent bias in favour of Vallabhbhai Patel continues to be noted by the authors who have reviewed his work.